Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Introduction

 \section{Introduction}

-Deep learning models have demonstrated immense potential across various data modalities such as image \cite{he2016deep,dosovitskiy2020image}, audio \cite{aytar2016soundnet}, and language \cite{devlin2018bert}.
+Deep learning models have demonstrated immense potential across various vision tasks such as image recognition \citep{he2016deep}, object detection \citep{ren2015faster}, and image segmentation \citep{long2015fully}.
 However, these models experience pronounced degradation in performance when confronted with training data (i.e., source domain) and testing data (i.e., target domain) originating from disparate distributions.
-This phenomenon, commonly referred to as distribution shifts, poses a significant challenge \cite{geirhos2018generalisation,hendrycks2019benchmarking}.
-In such a scenario, unsupervised domain adaptation (UDA) becomes crucial, which typically involves aligning the source and target data distributions, thereby mitigating the impact of distribution shifts \cite{ganin2016domain,tzeng2017adversarial}.
-Still, UDA falls short by necessitating access to source data, which is often inaccessible due to privacy constraints or data transmission barriers \cite{huang2021model}.

-This limitation catalyzes the exploration of Test-Time Adaptation (TTA) where the source-trained model directly adapts toward unlabeled test samples encountered during evaluation in an online manner, without the reliance on the source data \cite{mummadi2021test,sinha2023test,you2021test,wang2020tent}.
+This phenomenon, commonly referred to as distribution shifts, poses a significant challenge \citep{hendrycks2019benchmarking}.
+In such a scenario, unsupervised domain adaptation (UDA) becomes crucial, which typically involves aligning the distributions of source and target data, thereby mitigating the impact of distribution shifts \citep{zhang2022multi,jiang2025multi}.
+Still, UDA falls short by necessitating access to source data, which is often inaccessible due to privacy constraints, proprietary data concerns, or data transmission barriers \citep{vs2023towards}.
+This limitation catalyzes the exploration of Test-Time Adaptation (TTA) where the source-trained model directly adapts toward unlabeled test samples encountered during evaluation in an online manner, without the reliance on the source data \citep{wang2020tent}.
 Nonetheless, the TTA methods, which assume a static target domain, face a more challenging and realistic problem, as real-world systems work in non-stationary environments.
 For example, a vehicle may encounter various continuous environmental changes such as fog, night, rain, and snow during its journey.
-Existing TTA methods are vulnerable to catastrophic forgetting of source knowledge and error accumulation when adaptation faces more than one distribution shift \cite{wang2022continual,dobler2023robust}.
+Existing TTA methods are vulnerable to catastrophic forgetting of source knowledge and error accumulation when adaptation faces more than one distribution shift \citep{wang2022continual}.
+These issues become more pronounced when adaptation occurs in environments where the target domain is not only dynamic but also evolves over time.